intersystems-community/Reports-widgets-documentation/README.md

 </details>

 ### Total Posts All Time
-_Total Posts shows how many posts were published for the entire period until the end of the current month_
+_Total [Posts](https://github.com/teccod/Reports-widgets-documentation/blob/main/README.md#posts) All Time shows how many posts were published for the entire period until the end of the current month_

 <details>
 <summary>For developers</summary>